Edgard Varèse: Life in Paris

-In 1928, Varèse returned to Paris to alter one of the parts in Amériques to include the recently constructed ondes Martenot.
-Around 1930, he composed Ionisation, the first Classical work to feature solely percussion instruments.
+In 1928, Varèse returned to Paris to alter one of the parts in Amériques for the recently-invented ondes Martenot.
+Around 1930, he composed Ionisation, sometimes considered the first work for percussion ensemble.
 Although it was composed with pre-existing instruments, Ionisation was an exploration of new sounds and methods to create them.

-In 1928, when he was asked about jazz, he said it was not representative of America but instead was, "a negro product, exploited by the Jews.
-All of its composers here are Jews," meaning Gruenberg and Boulanger students including Copland and Blitzstein.
+In 1928, when he was asked about jazz, he said it was not representative of America but instead was "a negro product, exploited by the Jews.
+All of its composers here are Jews" (referring to students of Louis Gruenberg and Nadia Boulanger, including Aaron Copland and Marc Blitzstein).

 In 1931, he was the best man at the wedding of Nicolas Slonimsky in Paris.
-In 1933, while still in Paris, he wrote to the Guggenheim Foundation and Bell Laboratories in an attempt to receive a grant to develop an electronic music studio.
-His next composition, Ecuatorial, was completed in 1934, and contained parts for two fingerboard Theremin cellos, along with winds, percussion, and a bass singer.
-Anticipating the successful receipt of one of his grants, Varèse eagerly returned to the US to realize his electronic music.
-Slonimsky conducted its premiere in New York on April 15, 1934.
+In 1933, while still in Paris, he wrote to the Guggenheim Foundation and Bell Labs in an attempt to receive a grant to develop an electronic music studio.
+His next composition, Ecuatorial, was completed in 1934, and contained parts for two fingerboard "theremin cellos" designed by Leon Theremin, along with winds, percussion, and a bass singer.
+Anticipating the successful receipt of one of his grants, Varèse eagerly returned to the US.
+Slonimsky conducted the premiere of Ecuatorial in New York on April 15, 1934, to a mixed reception.

 Back in the United States

-Varèse soon left New York City for Santa Fe, San Francisco and Los Angeles.
+Varèse soon left New York City for Santa Fe, New Mexico, San Francisco, and Los Angeles.
 In 1936, he wrote his solo flute piece, Density 21.5.
 He also promoted the theremin in his Western travels, and demonstrated one at a lecture at the University of New Mexico in Albuquerque on November 12, 1936.
 (The university has an RCA theremin in its archives which may be the same instrument.)
-By the time Varèse returned to New York in late 1938, Leon Theremin had returned to Russia.
-This devastated Varèse, who had hoped to work with him on a refinement of his instrument.
+By the time Varèse returned to New York in late 1938, Leon Theremin had returned to Russia; this devastated Varèse, who had hoped to work with him on a refinement of his instrument.